Help & Documentation

 Boxplots illustrate EMT score distributions across resistant and sensitive groups.
 Statistical significance is evaluated using a two-sided non-parametric test.
 For datasets containing resistant and sensitive samples at a single treatment stage, results are shown as one comparison panel.
 For datasets that include both pre-treatment and post-treatment time points, comparisons are presented separately for each treatment stage, resulting in two panels to reflect stage-specific EMT dynamics.
 This analysis evaluates whether drug resistance is associated with enhanced mesenchymal-like phenotypes across different therapeutic contexts.

 This section explores post-transcriptional regulation mediated by microRNAs.
-Predicted miRNA-gene interactions are obtained from curated databases, and high-confidence regulatory pairs are identified for top resistance-associated DEGs.
+Predicted miRNA-gene interactions are obtained from curated databases, and high-confidence regulatory miRNAs are identified for top resistance-associated DEGs.

 Treemaps visualize predicted miRNAs regulating upregulated and downregulated DEGs separately.
 Block size corresponds to regulatory confidence score.
 Only high-confidence interactions are shown.
 Complete miRNA-gene association tables are available for download.

-This module investigates potential regulation by RNA-binding proteins.
+This part investigates potential regulation by RNA-binding proteins.
 Enrichment analysis is performed to identify RBPs whose known target genes overlap significantly with resistance-associated DEGs.

 Bubble plots display significantly enriched RBPs for upregulated and downregulated genes separately.
 Bubble size and color represent statistical significance.
 This analysis highlights potential RNA-level regulatory mechanisms associated with drug resistance.